alreshaidan/ISQA_3420/UseCases.md

 Preconditions: The Manager can send requests to license and vulnerability information in the DB

-Main Success Scenario: Manager get the informatio from software package & license information
+Main Success Scenario: Manager get the license and vulnerability information from software package & license information database.

 Failed End Conditions: Manager does not get the information from  software package & license information

-Trigger: Manager approval in the request.
+Trigger: Manager request for software project license and vulnerability information.

 #UseCase: 2